12. JavaScript HTTP functions

 } catch (error) {

-// we display the error structure
+// the error structure is displayed

-console.log(sprintf("error fetch in json=%j, %s", error, time(startFetch)));
+console.log(sprintf("error fetch en json=%j, %s", error, heure(débutFetch)));

-// we log the received error message
+// launch the error message received

 throw error.message;